giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 communication bandwidth, (3) increase reliability, (4) enable privacy and security, (5) enable personalization, and (6) reduce cloud costs and energy consumption.
-Services are deployed on the communication and compute infrastructure through a phased life cycle that generally involves a service *deployment stage*, a *service selection* stage, and a *service assurance* stage, as shown in {{lifecycle}}.
+Services are deployed on the communication and compute infrastructure through a phased lifecycle that generally involves a service *deployment stage*, a *service selection* stage, and a *service assurance* stage, as shown in {{lifecycle}}.

 <!--
-In this Section, we introduce the life cycle of a service as a simple framework to understand the capabilities that are lacking in today's protocol interfaces and that are necessary for these new services. -->
+In this Section, we introduce the lifecycle of a service as a simple framework to understand the capabilities that are lacking in today's protocol interfaces and that are necessary for these new services. -->